litestar-org/litestar/docs/tutorials/dto-tutorial/index.rst

 instances from handlers is natively supported.
 Litestar will take that dataclass instance, and transform it into :class:`bytes` that can be sent over the network.

-Lets run it and see for ourselves!
+Now we can run it and see for ourselves!

 Save the above script as ``app.py``, run it using the ``litestar run`` command, and then visit `<http://localhost:8000/person/peter>`_ in your browser.
 You should see the